 - Excessive Fatigue

+Like all other conditions stated above heart attack occurs due to unhealthy lifestyle choices.
+Regular exercise and eating healthy can reduce the chances of the heart attack in an individual.
 However, if it’s too late then medical treatment involves Bypass Surgery and Placement of Stents in the arteries in the blood vessels.
 These treatments can take from weeks to months.

 4. Peripheral Arteries Disease

-Peripheral Arteries Disease occurs when plaque is deposited in the walls of the arteries thereby restricting the oxygen and nutrients supply to other parts of the body such as kidneys, arms, stomach and legs.
+Occurs when plaque is deposited in the walls of the arteries thereby restricting the oxygen and nutrients supply to other parts of the body such as kidneys, arms, stomach and legs.

 Early symptoms of Peripheral Arteries Disease may include: